 Food storage containers are a fantastic hatchery and milkweed stays fresh in this humid climate.

-Make sure you spread out the eggs to protect them from wandering baby caterpillars…we put about 20 monarch eggs in the 11″ container.
+Make sure you spread out the eggs to protect them from wandering, hungry baby caterpillars…

-You can find a wide assortment of food storage containers at most big box stores or get the 9 cup rubbermaid option we use here:
+You can find a wide assortment of food storage containers at most big box stores or look for large food container hatchery options here: